rafelafrance/traiter_vertnet/README.md

 ```
 Here "color and" is two tokens and must be grouped as you would have to group letters in a normal regular expression.

-## Postprocessing of the stacked regular expression output
+# Postprocessing of the output traits

 Note that there are actually two phases of postprocessing.
 1. As the final stage of processing tokens after the `producer`s are run.
-This handles the output of the producer on a per item basis.
+This handles the output of the producer on a per-trait basis.
 Some things handled here are:
    1. Normalize all measurements to millimeters and grams.
 For instance, we convert any measurements given  inches to millimeters.
    2. Normalization of controlled vocabulary fields like life stage or sex.
 There may be abbreviations or phrase that mean roughly the same thing, like "F" and "Fem" for "female", these are normalized.
-   3. Rejecting of productions that are actually not a measurement.
-For instance, if we have a production like `E 20` and it is near another notation like `N 32` then it is much more likely to be a longitude and not an ear measurement, and therefore it is rejected.
+   3. Rejecting of productions that are actually not traits.
+For instance, if we have a production for an ear length like `E 20` and it is near another notation like `N 32` then it is much more likely to be a longitude and not an ear measurement, and is therefore rejected.
    4. Etc.
-2. A per data record level of processing of all the traits for the records.
+2. At per data record level of process all traits for a record.
 Some examples include:
    1. (Optional) Some researchers only want one of each trait for any data record.
-For instance if there is one total length measurement in the `dynamicproperties` field and two total lengths in the `fieldnotes` field then I may either drop all but the first measurement or just report the extrema (min/max) of all the measurements.
+For instance if there are two total length measurements in the `dynamicproperties` field and two total lengths in the `fieldnotes` field then I may either drop all but the first measurement or just report the extrema (min/max) of all the measurements.
    2. If the sex is clearly a male or female then we will remove measurements for the wrong sex from `reproductivecondition` fields.
 If a testes measurement is in a record for a female then it is removed.
+   3. When there are too many annotation for a particular trait, then I'll remove that particular trait for that record.
+I have seen over twenty sex annotations for a single record, in that case we remove the sex notation for that record but keep the other traits.
-   3. Remove trait lists that have become empty and then remove records that also become empty.
+   4. Remove trait lists that have become empty and then remove records that also become empty.
-   4. Etc.
+   5. Etc.

-## Install
+# Install

 You will need to have Python3 installed, as well as pip, a package manager for python.
 You can install the requirements into your python environment like so:
 ```